Frequently asked questions about

 Yes.
-As of mid-2020, there were at least seven insurers offering short-term health insurance in Louisiana.
+As of 2022, there were at least eight insurers offering short-term health insurance in Louisiana.

-The Trump administration’s new regulations allow short-term plans to have initial terms of up to 364 days, and total duration, including renewals, of 36 months.
-But the regulations are clear in noting that states may continue to have more restrictive rules.
+The federal regulations that were finalized in 2018 allow short-term plans to have initial terms of up to 364 days, and total duration, including renewals, of 36 months.

 Louisiana does not limit or prohibit renewals or subsequent purchases of additional short-term coverage, so people can purchase a new plan when their short-term coverage expires (assuming the existing plan is not eligible for renewal), as long as they can pass the medical underwriting for a new policy.